General Rules – Important (please read):

 Submission Instructions:

-• Deadline: Ensure your submission is uploaded by 7/25/2025 through the link on the Mahragan website.
+• Deadline: Ensure your submission is uploaded by 7/25/2026 through your Mahragan portal account.

 • Late Submissions: Will not be accepted.